 Fig. 4.
 Phylogenetic differences between species function, disease enrichment, and region enrichment.
 Inner annotation of dendrogram is species phylum, second is enrichment of functional cluster, third is the total number of disease cohorts that the species is enriched/depleted in, and the outer annotation is the normalised, mean Z-score between western and non-western cohorts scaled between 0-1.
 Itol annotations and dendrogram are publicly available (Methods).
 Highlighted group are MSPs from the Streptococcus genus.

 Fig 5.
-Performance of ML models trained on multiple cohorts to discriminate between types of disease and healthy controls.
-A) Clustermap of the most important features (rows contain at least one species with >0.02 feature importance in any of the diseases in the columns) for the prediction of 17 diseases by random forest classification.
-B) Confusion matrices for each disease predicting random forest classification model.
+Random forest models trained on multiple cohorts to discriminate between disease and healthy controls.
+A) Left: Heatmap of the most important species for prediction as calculated by mean SHAP score (rows contain at least one species with Z score adjusted SHAP score above 4.5 in any of the diseases in the columns) for the prediction of 17 diseases by random forest classification.
+Right: Corresponding effect size calculation for the enrichment and depletion in each disease (coloured red and blue respectively) B) AUCROC curves of an inter (top) and intra (bottom) cohort validation for a RF model that predicts CRC.

 Supplementary Figure Legends